molikto/mlang/README.md

 * don't use type directed conversion checking anymore, should lambda be type annotated?
     * should we design a new lambda value with type annotations? (like in cubicaltt)

 #### pretty print

-the current goal of pretty print is to make it easier to debug the elaborated core term, and to present faithfully the elaborated term, they are different with concrete term in various ways:
+The current goal of pretty print is to make it easier to debug the elaborated core term, and to present faithfully the elaborated term, they are different with concrete term in various ways:

 * various notation is elaborated to different form. like `nat.zero` syntax is elaborated to `construct(0)` (introduction rule for sum type, where 0 means the first constructor)
 * meta is elaborated
-* there is no `define what(a: A, b: B): C = ??/` telescope, where `a` and `b` is in both type and term. elaborated term has a type and a body, no shared parts
+* there is no `define what(a: A, b: B): C = ??/` telescope, where `a` and `b` is in both type and term.
+  Elaborated term has a type and a body, no shared parts
 * more type is present in core term (see `core.type_annotation` annotation)

 ---------------